allegroai/clearml-docs/docs/guides/pipeline/pipeline_functions.md

    )
    ```

-   The second step in the pipeline uses the `step_two` function and uses as its input the first step's output.This reference
+   The second step in the pipeline uses the `step_two` function and uses as its input the first step's output.
+This reference
    implicitly defines the pipeline structure, making `step_one` the parent step of `step_two`.

    Its return object will be stored as an artifact under the name `processed_data`.